 Much like the sugar, the SCOBY is a ravenously hungry little culture and it consumes quite a bit of the caffeine during the fermentation process.
 There is still caffeine remaining (about one third of the original amount), but the little boost of energy or clarity that many people experience from drinking kombucha is likely due to the antioxidants and beneficial acids.

 - Gather up those supplies!
-You will need a glass vessels such as a beverage dispenser or large jar, a SCOBY, starter liquid, tea, sugar and water.
+You will need a glass vessels such as a beverage dispenser or large glass jar, a SCOBY, starter liquid, tea, sugar and water.
 Clean your supplies using plain white vinegar.
 Residues from soaps or bleach can cause the kombucha to brew improperly.
 I also wash my hands with vinegar prior to handling my SCOBY.

 - Make the sweet tea.
 For a one gallon batch of kombucha, you will need about six personal sized teabags of black tea (OR 2 family-sized teabags OR 2 tablespoons of loose leaf tea).
 Bring a quart of water to a boil and add the tea bags and one cup of sugar, keep stirring until the sugar dissolves!
 I use a glass bowl with a pour spout for mine, but a large pot on the oven would work great, too!
 Let it cool to room temperature before continuing on with the next step.

 - When the brew tastes really good, it’s ready to bottle!
 I like to add a secondary fermentation during this step which adds juice and flavors the kombucha, causing it to carbonate even more.
-I leave at least 1-2 cups of starter liquid to get the next batch going, and the process begins again!
+I leave at least 1-2 cups of starter liquid to get the next batch of kombucha going, and the process begins again!

 If you make this recipe, please leave a comment below!
 This provides helpful feedback to both me and other readers.
 For more delicious recipes from scratch and homesteading tips, follow me on instagram @NinnescahHomestead